 Where To Buy: You can use this virtual assistant to find Good Thins gluten-free cracker alternatives.

 Here’s a list of gluten-free crackers Lance offers:

 - Gluten Free Original Crackers

-Cross-Contamination: Lance’s website doesn’t include any information on how they avoid cross-contamination, so we emailed them for more information.
-They responded and said that their gluten-free products are made on shared equipment, but they take great lengths to prevent cross-contamination, such as extensive cleaning and testing and scheduling production runs so that gluten-free products are segregated from gluten-containing products.
+Cross-Contact: Lance’s website doesn’t include any information on how they avoid cross-contact with gluten, so we emailed them for more information.
+They responded and said that their gluten-free products are made on shared equipment, but they take great lengths to prevent cross-contact, such as extensive cleaning and testing and scheduling production runs so that gluten-free products are segregated from gluten-containing products.
 (Source: Email from Lance)

 Where To Buy: Use this Lance product locator to find stores in your city that sell their gluten-free products.

 Follow this list for gluten-free crackers Mary’s Gone Crackers makes: